About Tokyo Narita International Airport (NRT)

 There are several information desks in all terminals.
 Tourist information counters are available on the ground floors of Terminal 1 (tel: +81 4 7630 3383) and Terminal 2 (tel: +81 4 7634 5877).

 From central Tokyo, head east/northeast on either the Higashi-Kanto Expressway or Keiyo Road, and merge onto the Shin-Kuko Expressway (toll road), which connects to the airport.
-The journey time is approximately 60 minutes, depending on traffic.
+Exit at Narita IC, and enter the airport via Gate 1 (Terminal 1) or Gate 2 (Terminals 2 & 3).
+The journey time is approximately 45-60 minutes, depending on traffic.

 Transfer between terminals:

 A free shuttle bus links the terminals.
-Terminals 1 and 2 are roughly 10 minutes apart by road and Terminal 3 is located 500m (1,640ft) north of Terminal 2.
-Transfer between Terminal 2 and 3 is possible on foot.
+Terminals 1 and 2 and Terminals 1 and 3 are roughly 10 minutes apart by road and Terminal 3 is located 500m (1,640ft) north of Terminal 2.
+Transfer between Terminal 2 and 3 is also possible by a three-minute shuttle bus or on foot, about a 15-minute walk.

 Tokyo Narita International Airport is located 65km (40 miles) east of Tokyo.